JetBrains/kotlin/DEBUGGING.md

 (lldb)
 ```

-Getting representation of the object variable (var) could also be done using
+Getting representation of the object variable (var) could also be done using the
-builtin runtime function `Konan_DebugPrint` (this approach also works for gdb,
+built-in runtime function `Konan_DebugPrint` (this approach also works for gdb,
-by module of command syntax):
+using a module of command syntax):

 ````
 0:b-debugger-fixes:minamoto@unit-703(0)# cat ../debugger-plugin/1.kt | nl -p